joshnesbitt/joshnesbitt/src/content/thought/non-performative-allyship.md

 ## Taking Accountability

 If you’re in a position of power or privilege, you have a responsibility to make space for those who aren’t.
 This isn’t about guilt or blame, it’s about accountability.
 It’s not enough to “not be part of the problem.”
 You have to actively be part of the solution.
-In meetings, that might mean calling out interruptions or recognizing when someone’s ideas are being ignored or co-opted.
+In meetings, that might mean calling out interruptions or recognising when someone’s ideas are being ignored.
 Behind the scenes, it means reviewing hiring practices, rethinking promotion pipelines, and auditing how culture is shaped and reinforced across teams.

 ## The Fear Factor

 A common excuse I hear is, “I don’t want to say the wrong thing”.
 Silence is often more damaging than imperfection.
 Fear of making mistakes can’t be the reason leaders opt out.
 If you’re genuinely uncertain, ask.
 Build a feedback loop.
 Engage in reverse mentoring.
 Center voices from underrepresented groups when shaping policies.

 Learn, adjust, repeat.

 ## Performative Allyship vs Change